dogweather/forkful/content/en/swift/files-and-io/reading-command-line-arguments.md

 weight: 23
 ---

-## What & Why?

-Reading command line arguments lets your Swift program grab extra details when users run it.
-This matters because it adds customizability and control without the need for user interaction while the program is running.

 ## How to:
 Swift makes reading command line arguments super straightforward.
 They're accessible through the `CommandLine` structure.
 Here's the gist:

 ```swift